sharetribe/flex-docs/src/docs/ftw-content/how-to-change-ftw-bundled-ui-microcopy/index.md

 The keys are namespaced to the corresponding component.
 This is aligned with the component driven paradigm that the application follows.
-It might introduce duplication with same translation texts occurring multiple times in the translation file but it also emphasizes how all the components are independent, how a component can be used anywhere and how modifications to a single component do not affect other components.
+It might introduce duplication with same microcopy messages occurring multiple times in the microcopy file.
+On the other hand, it also emphasizes how all the components are independent, how a component can be used anywhere, and how modifications to a single component do not affect other components.

-## Using the translations
+## Using the marketplace microcopy

-React Intl provides multiple ways to access the translation data but the most commonly used are the `formatMessage` function and the `FormattedMessage` tag provided by React Intl.
+React Intl provides multiple ways to access the microcopy data but the most commonly used are the `formatMessage` function and the `FormattedMessage` tag provided by React Intl.